ThrowTheSwitch/Unity/docs/UnityAssertionsReference.md

 ##### `TEST_ASSERT_DOUBLE_IS_DETERMINATE (actual)`

 Asserts that `actual` parameter is a floating point representation usable for mathematical operations.
-That is, the ?actual?parameter is neither positive infinity nor negative infinity nor Not A Number floating point representations.
+That is, the `actual` parameter is neither positive infinity nor negative infinity nor Not A Number floating point representations.